Getting started with Excel

-Click the link below to go to the SBI-Jax library catalog.
+Click the link below to go to the SBC-Jax library catalog.
 To open the catalog in a new tab or window, use the right click and select "open link in new tab/window".

-This work by Reba Curtiss, Sanford-Brown Institute, and Career Education Corporation is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+This work by Reba Curtiss, Ryan Gaylor, Sanford-Brown College, and Career Education Corporation is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.